anhadarora/fullstacknanodegree/P3_goldstars/README.md

 * Local Permission Systems

 ### API Endpoints
-To access JSON endpoints use the access to JSON Endpoints
+To access JSON endpoints use the routes below.

 **Route to '/domains.json'**